lateef-taiwo/aws-12-weeks-workshop-challenge/week-1/Readme.md

         }

         # Create a local file
-        resource "local_file" "sanjeeb-aws-key-pair" {
+        resource "local_file" "abdul-aws-key-pair" {
         content  = tls_private_key.rsa.private_key_pem
         filename = "abdul-aws-key-pair"
         }

-We used the below terraform code to create a key pair.
+We used the terraform code above to create a key pair.

-### Important Terraform commands.

-1. terraform init: This command is used for initialize the terraform.

-2. terraform fmt: This command is used for format the terraform code.

-3. terraform validate: This command is used for validate the terraform code.

-4. terraform plan: This command is used to describe the plan.
-This is highly recommended to run before apply the changes.

-5. terraform show: Show the current state or a saved plan

-6. terraform apply: If you are statisfy with changes, run this command to apply the changes.

 Step 2: Create our Webserver (EC2 instance)